 Formats accommodated include: HTML, PDF, Postscript, Plain Text, Rich Text (RTF), Microsoft PowerPoint/Excel/Word, LaTeX, Image (JPEG, PNG, GIF, BMP, TIFF), Video (MPEG, QuickTime, AVI), XML, Archive (BZ2, TGZ, ZIP), Audio (WAV, MP3, OGG, FLAC, WMA).

 University of Reading doctoral theses, completed by the cohorts of autumn 2012 and later, are added to CentAUR.
-Electronic versions should be submitted to the Graduate School together with the printed copy and thesis deposit form.
+Electronic versions should be submitted to the Doctoral and Researcher College together with the printed copy and thesis deposit form.
 The electronic version of the thesis is then uploaded to CentAUR by Research Engagement staff.
-See the Graduate School website for guidance on submitting electronic theses.
+See the Doctoral and Researcher College website for guidance on submitting electronic theses.

 Members of staff can add bibliographic details of their own thesis to CentAUR - but not the full text.
 It must be doctoral level.
 It can be from any institution.

 Yes, as long as they are consistent with the content policy of CentAUR.

 It may be possible to copy and upload your publications in your former institution's repository into CentAUR, rather than you manually entering them.
 Contact firstname.lastname@example.org to discuss.

 CentAUR is notified of leavers so there is no need for you to contact us.